ShellCanToo/iQalc/man/iq+.1.md

 SYNTAX
 ------
-None of the functions in **iq+** require an Operator, but the Carat '^' can be used with 'pow', 'ipow' and epow'.
+None of the functions in **iq+** require an Operator, but the Carat '^' can be used with 'pow' and epow'.

 SCALE
 -----